The Lost Battalion (2001 film): Reception

 The film has received generally positive reviews, praised for its historical accuracy, cast, and intense action.
 Military.com wrote: "The script is compelling on several levels.
 Whittlesey, the bookish-looking New York lawyer turned soldier, is the Everyman Warrior that viewers enjoy identifying with.
 Most would like to think that placed in a similar situation they too would find the courage to act as Whittlesey did.
 Moreover, the movie offers another take on the classic theme that pits an intrepid underdog David against the prohibitive favorite Goliath.
 As with the Biblical David — but not with Col. Davy Crockett at the Alamo and Custer at Little Bighorn — the underdog prevails here".

 BeyondHollywood.com praised the visuals and cinematography for creating a war movie suitable for television without compromising on intensity and action: "The problem with many war films is that after the gore and bloodletting of Saving Private Ryan any war movie looks like an exercise in G-rated filmmaking.
 The Lost Battalion gets around this problematic obstacle in two ways — it is based entirely on a true story and Jonathan Freeman blesses it with excellent cinematography...The movie is frenetic, chaotic, and completely breathtaking to look at".
 The review continued that "The Lost Battalion is filled with brutal and personal action that makes you feel like you're there as the men struggle to survive.
 The movie has immediacy and a sense of claustrophobia as the enemy appears a few dozen yards in front of you, so close that you can see their eyes from your separate positions.
 The trench warfare aspect of World War I comes alive in bloody color and pale brown dirt".

 Awards

 The film was nominated for three 2002 Emmy Awards: Outstanding Single Camera Picture Editing; Outstanding Single Camera Sound Mixing; and Outstanding Sound Editing.
 It won the Motion Picture Sound Editors award for Best Sound Editing in Television (Effects).
-It won the Christopher Award.
+It won the Christopher Award for achievement in Television and Cable.
 It was nominated for the American Cinema Editors award for Best Edited Motion Picture for Commercial Television.